 7.1.5.
 Example: How recently has Luna become a popular name?¶

 The New York Times article mentions that the name “Luna” was almost nonexistent before 2000 but has since grown to become a very popular name for girls.
+When exactly did Luna become popular?
 We can check this using slicing and filtering.
-When approaching a data manipulation task, we recommend you start by breaking the problem down into steps.
-For example, you could think:
+When approaching a data manipulation task, we recommend breaking the problem down into smaller steps.
+For example, we could think:

 Filter: keep only rows with